 As discussed, the assumption is that higher growth under Scenarios 2 to 6 would be achieved via higher density development within the same package of sites that would be allocated under Scenario 1, hence there are limited concerns in respect of 'land'.
 A Metropolitan Open Land Review has been completed, including with a view to exploring the potential to release a small area of MOL to deliver a realigned South Circular at Catford; however, the spatial strategy alternatives are not likely to have a bearing on this matter.
-Another consideration relates to minimising waste, ensuring good waste management and supporting a more circular economy, e.g. with construction waste re-used on-site; however, again it is not possible to meaningfully differentiate between the alternatives.
-In conclusion, all scenarios are considered to perform on a par in relation to land and natural resources, and significant negative effects are not predicted.
+Another consideration relates to minimising waste, ensuring good waste management and supporting a more circular economy, e.g. with building reuse ahead of demolition, as far as possible.
+However, it is again not possible to draw meaningful conclusions.
+In conclusion, all scenarios are considered to perform on a par, and broadly neutral effects are predicted.